octue/octue-sdk-python/docs/source/creating_services.rst

 - The language of the entrypoint must by ``python3`` (you can call processes using other languages within this though)

-Anatomy of an Octue service
+Anatomy of an Twined service
 ===========================
-An Octue service is defined by the following files (located in the repository root by default).
+An Twined service is defined by the following files (located in the repository root by default).

 app.py
 ------